merely-useful/py-rse/index.md

 > **Kinds of Errors**
 >
-> The "`if` then `raise`" approach is sometimes referred to as "look before you leap",
+> The "`if` then `raise`" approach is sometimes referred to as "look before you leap,"
 > while the `try/except` approach obeys the old adage that
-> "it's easier to ask for forgiveness than permission".
+> "it's easier to ask for forgiveness than permission."
 > The first approach is more precise,
 > but has the shortcoming that programmers can't anticipate everything that can go wrong when running a program,
 > so there should always be an `except` somewhere